Hundreds of cruise ships arrive in Vancouver yearly and passengers have just hours to explore the city’s top attractions while docked at Canada Place.

 Local Bus Tours

 A great way to see Vancouver in a short period of time and without lots of walking is to hop on a sightseeing bus.
-West Coast Sightseeing is a good option, and they conveniently have stops right outside Canada Place at the main cruise ship terminal downtown.
+West Coast Sightseeing is a good option, and it conveniently has stops right outside Canada Place at the main cruise ship terminal downtown.

 The “hop on, hop off” style buses provide interesting commentary and pass by key points of interest on their travels around town.